opentripplanner/OpenTripPlanner/docs/apis/TransmodelApi.md

 ## Documentation

-This is the official OTP2 API for Transmodel(NeTEx).
-The terminology is based on the Transmodel(NeTEx) with some limitations/simplification.
+This is the official OTP2 API for Transmodel (NeTEx).
+The terminology is based on the Transmodel (NeTEx) with some limitations/simplification.
 It provides both a routing API (trip query) and index API for transit data.

-Entur provide a [GraphQL explorer](https://api.entur.io/graphql-explorer) where you may browse the GraphQL schema and try your own queries.
+Entur provides a [GraphQL explorer](https://api.entur.io/graphql-explorer) where you may browse the GraphQL schema and try your own queries.

 When running OTP locally the endpoint is available at: `http://localhost:8080/otp/routers/default/transmodel/index/graphql`

 ### Configuration

-To turn this API off need to add the feature `TransmodelGraphQlApi : false` in _otp-config.json_.
+To turn this API off, add the feature `TransmodelGraphQlApi : false` in _otp-config.json_.

 ## Changelog - old